DIY Toolkit for Public Ed Advocacy

 As a school board member, your views and the stories you can relate about how funding or regulations have affected your school district can be valuable information for legislators.

 - Consider a Board resolution stating your views on the State budget or legislation.
-The latest WPSBA resolution template is focused on Funding for Public Education.
+The latest WPSBA resolution template is focused on NYS Funding for Public Education.

 Get your community involved…